bmrb-io/starobj/README.md

 Table-based storage for BMRB's NMR-STAR 3.x.

+*This code is tied to BMRB's NMR-STAR data model and dictionary and is probably of limited utility to users outside of BMRB.
+You have been warned.*

 The tables are relational, `sqlite3` and `psycopg2` are supported.

 The code is pure python, main componenets are